Introduction

 Define Inferior Infarct: Key Concepts and Importance

-An infarct inferior, commonly known as lower wall myocardial infarction (MI), occurs when blood circulation to the heart's lower wall is obstructed, typically due to a blockage in the right coronary artery (RCA).
+An infarct inferior, commonly known as lower wall (MI), occurs when blood circulation to the heart's lower wall is obstructed, typically due to a blockage in the right coronary artery (RCA).
 This obstruction results in ischemia and subsequent necrosis of the myocardial tissue.
 Lower-quality heart attacks are particularly significant, accounting for approximately 40-50% of all MIs.
 They can present with unique clinical features, including potential complications such as right ventricular MI.

 Diagnose Inferior Infarct: Criteria and Techniques